wp-plugins/event-calendar-ticketing/readme.txt

 = How do I embed a calendar using a shortcode? =

-Simple insert [events_calendar] into any post or page where you want to the calendar to appear.
+Simply insert [ignitewoo_events_calendar] into any post or page where you want to the calendar to appear.

 Alternatively, if you're using our WooEvents Pro plugin you can add parameters to the shortcode for displaying simple events, or ticket-related events, or both: